top of page

 Śrī Śrīmad Bhakti Kumuda Santa Gosvāmī Mahārāja

-[January 23, 2024 is the disappearance day of Śrī Śrīmad Bhakti Kumuda Santa Gosvāmī Mahārāja in Vṛndāvana, India.
+[April 30, 2024 is the appearance day of Śrī Śrīmad Bhakti Kumuda Santa Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is the article from 'My Beloved Masters' by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja about the glories of Śrīla Santa Gosvāmī Mahārāja]

 HIS EARLY DAYS AND JOINING THE MAṬHA